Hot Matcha Latte

 This hot matcha latte will give you the boost you need to conquer the day, and it’s just as creamy and delicious as the kind you buy at the coffeehouse!

-Matcha is made from finely ground tea leaves.
-While other types of tea leaves are steeped in water then removed, matcha powder is whisked into water, so you’re not just drinking flavoured water but actual tea leaves.
-Green tea leaves are high in antioxidants, which is why matcha is considered a super food!
+This matcha latte is a cozy, creamy, soothing drink made from finely ground tea leaves and steamed dairy-free milk.
+While other types of tea leaves are steeped in hot water and then removed, matcha powder is whisked into the water, so you’re not just drinking flavoured water but the actual, antioxidant-rich tea leaves!
+If you love an iced matcha latte in the warmer months, this hot version is perfect for cooler weather.

 Notes on Ingredients

 - Hot water – If you have a kitchen thermometer, use it here!
-You’ll want the water to be around 175ºF.
+You’ll want the water to be around 175ºF for a perfect matcha brew.

 - Vegan milk – Use any variety you like; plain plant milk lets the earthy matcha flavour take centre stage, while a vanilla milk adds a subtle hint of vanilla flavour that’s quite nice too!

 You want to use ceremonial-grade matcha to make this hot matcha latte.
-Culinary-grade matcha is meant for cooking and baking since it has a stronger flavour— I use it in my Matcha Chia Pudding recipe.
-Ceremonial-grade matcha is the best variety for drinking.
+Ceremonial-grade matcha is the highest quality and best variety for drinking.
+It’s made from the youngest, first-picked tea leaves and buds.
+Culinary-grade matcha is meant for cooking and baking since it has a stronger flavour— I use it in my matcha chia pudding recipe.

-Prepare the matcha.
-In a large mug or matcha bowl, whisk the matcha powder and hot water by moving back and forth in an M motion for at least 15 seconds, or until there are no lumps and the mixture is frothy.
-Whisk in the maple syrup or agave.
+- Prepare the matcha base.
+In a large mug or matcha bowl, combine the matcha powder and hot water.
+Whisk the water and matcha together by moving back and forth in an M motion for at least 15 seconds, or until there are no lumps and the mixture is frothy.

 - Use properly-stored matcha.
 Many matcha experts recommend storing an opened container of matcha in the refrigerator to keep it from oxidizing.
 Whether or not you do that, it’s important to keep matcha away from heat, moisture, light, and air.